bcmi/Video-Harmonization-Dataset-HYouTube/CO2Net/README.md

 ```bash
 python3  scripts/my_train.py --gpu=1 --dataset_path  <Your path to HYouTube> --train_list ./train_list.txt --val_list ./test_frames.txt --backbone  <Your backbone model> --previous_num 8 --future_num 8 --use_feature --normalize_inside --exp_name <exp_name> --lut_map_dir <directory to store lut map> --lut_output_dir <directory to store lut output>
 ```
-It will save time to generate LUT results.
+It will directly read LUT result and not need to read all neigbors images.
+It will speed up.
 Then you can evaluate it by above instruction.

 ## Evaluate temporal consistency
 we need you to download TL test set, which is sub test set for calculating temporal loss (TL), and install Flownet2
-### Prepare
+### Prepare FlowNetV2
 Please follow command of [FlowNetV2](https://github.com/NVIDIA/flownet2-pytorch) to install and download FlowNetV2 weight.
+Please put FlowNet directory on ```bash ./flownet ``` and its weight on  ```bash ./flownet ```
 ### Prepare TL dataset
 Please download TL test set from [**Baidu Cloud**](https://pan.baidu.com/s/1jpiPSkXoj_X3fWWk2vYCqw) (access code: 3v1s)